OfficialDarkzy/DRP-Core/README.md

 1. In your resource folder you have from making an FXServer please put drp_core in the main resource folder.

-2. Next remove the `start FiveM` from your server.cfg resource list, it will look like this "start FiveM", just remove it completely as it has been replaced with drp_core code

-3. Next in your main resource folder you will see FiveM-Map-Skater, open that folder then open the \_\_resource.lua file.
-You will see something like this:
-   `resource_type 'map' { gameTypes = { fivem = true } }` please replace that with `resource_type 'map' { gameTypes = { drp_core = true } }`.

 ## Database Installation

 1. To Install the Database in the Git repo then move the DatabaseAPI & externalsql files into your resource main folder